EnhancedNetwork/TOHE-Docs/options/Settings/Addons.md

 # <font color="#ff9ace">➕ <b>Add-ons</b></font>
 ---

 <b>These are modifiers that any players can acquire.
-There are helpful, harmful, and <font color=red>Impostor</font> add-ons.
-Each one is unique in the way it affects the player.</b>
+There are some that help you, some that harm you, and some can do both!
+There are also some <font color=red>Impostor Only</font> add-ons.
+Each one is unique in the way it affects the player.
+If some add-ons are not on this page, check [Experimental Roles](/options/Settings/Experimental.html), as they may be there for testing/bug fixes.</b><br>

 <table>
 <tr>